You can make a difference – get involved and have your say

 William Lewis Jones Mathematics Prize

 This prize is from a trust established to commemorate Willian Lewis Jones who was Head of Maths at the former Neath Grammar School.
-The award of £500 is presented to the best performing maths student who goes on to Higher Education though the student does not have to be studying maths at this level.
+The award of £500 is presented to the best performing maths student who goes on to Higher Education through the student does not have to be studying maths at this level.

 This trust is named after the Hindu Goddess of Knowledge and was set up in 2007 following a donation by an anonymous benefactor.
 The prize recognises and rewards students that have shown exceptional commitment to study and progress or who have overcome adversity.
 This is not a cash prize but can provide support to cover the cost of course materials, the cost of travel and accommodation to attend summer schools, taster courses, work placements in the UK and abroad and specialist equipment.
 The criteria for eligibility are: